department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

  - Full name, gender, Social Security number or Veteran ID, date of death, and date of birth
  - Next-of-kin information (name, relationship, Social Security number, phone number, and address)
  - Marital status

-You may also need:

- - If the deceased was married, the surviving spouse’s status as Veteran or family member
- - The status and detailed information for any disabled children who may be buried in the future in a national cemetery
  - The Veteran’s zip code and county at the time of death

+You may also need more information in certain cases:

+- **If the deceased was married**, you'll also need the surviving spouse’s status as Veteran or family member
+- **If the deceased has any children with disabilities**, you'll need the status and detailed information for any disabled children who may be buried in the future in a national cemetery
- - If the deceased is a spouse or a Veteran whose spouse has already died, the full name of the family member, cemetery section, and site number
+- **If the deceased is a spouse or a Veteran whose spouse has already died**, you'll need the full name of the family member, cemetery section, and site number

  </li>